 Network analysis of chemical flavour compounds (Flavour 2013; Scientific Reports 2011)

 Using network analysis we investigate the widespread hypothesis that foods with compatible flavours share chemical flavour compounds.
 Until now this hypothesis has relied on anecdotal rather than quantitative evidence.
 We construct a bipartite network of flavour compounds and ingredients, and compare it to large recipe data sets.
 This reveals that the shared compound hypothesis holds in some regional cuisines but not in others.
 More generally our analysis demonstrates how the type of large-scale data analysis that has transformed biology in recent years can lead to new results in other fields, such as food science.

 Our article in Scientific Reports was the most downloaded article across all Nature Publishing Group journals in December 2011, exceeding 100,000 downloads in the first four weeks following publication.
-It also received attention from Nature News, The Huffington Post, The Technology Review, BioTechniques, and Ingeniøren, among others.
+It also received attention from the Scientific American, Nature News, New Scientist, The Huffington Post, The Technology Review, BioTechniques, and Ingeniøren, among others.

 A poster of the network between food ingredients can be downloaded here.

 Self-assembly, modularity and physical complexity (Physical Review E 2011; Physical Review E 2010)